 - Preferred seating.
 This will look different for each student and should include factors such as visual field, light (facing away from windows) and movement (busy school hallways), and the amount of visual complexity within the student’s visual field.
 Alternatively, you could say, Use black fabric to reduce visual complexity within the classroom (Visual field, Light, Movement, Complexity of array).

-- When looking at new objects or pictures, use Comparative Language to talk about how the item is similar or different to an object the student is familiar with (Roman-Lantzy)
+- When looking at objects or pictures, use Comparative Language to talk about how the item is similar or different to an object the student is familiar with (Roman-Lantzy).

-- When introducing new sight words, add a red bubble outline around the word and discuss salient features of the word (listen to Dr Roman on Phase III literacy here)
+- When teaching new sight words, add a tight red bubble outline around the word and discuss salient features of the word (listen to Dr Roman discuss Phase III literacy here).
+Letter T is a tall letter, letter g hangs down, etc.

-- Vision breaks are so important for students who have CVI.
-These should happen in an area with little visual or sensory input.
-For some kids, this can be as simple as the child closing his eyes and resting his head on the desk for a few minutes.
+- Vision breaks are critical for students with CVI.
+Depending on the sensory environment and complexity of school work, a student may need a vision break as often as every ten minutes.
+Vision breaks should happen in an area with little visual or sensory input.
+For some kids, this can be as simple as resting his head on the desk for a few minutes.

 - No laminating.
-Or opt for matte laminate, a non-glossy laminate that works better for some students.
+If you absolutely need to, opt for matte laminate, a non-glossy laminate that works better for some students.
 No glare.
 (Light, Movement)

 - Link the accommodation to the CVI Characteristic (color, complexity, light, novelty, etc.).
 An example is “Close examination of materials (Complexity).”
-Close examination is not about acuity – it allows the student to reduce complexity by blocking out background visual information that makes it harder for the student to look at the object.
+Close examination is not about acuity.
+Instead, close examination allows a student to reduce visual complexity by blocking out distracting or confusing background visual information.

-- Student orientation to new classroom and teacher prior to the first day of school (Complexity, Movement, Novelty, Sensory Complexity).
+- Student orientation to new teacher and new classroom prior to the first day of school (Complexity, Movement, Novelty, Sensory Complexity).
 Orienting to a new classroom and teacher should happen before the first day of school, in an environment with reduced sensory complexity.
 Focus on meeting the new teacher, learning the classroom layout, finding the student’s desk and cubby, and orienting to a new classroom location within the school building.
+The student will also need orientation to areas such as the library, gym, lunch room, exits etc.

 Expanded Core Curriculum (ECC)